IBM/ibm_zos_zosmf/docs/source/modules/zmf_file.rst

 Synopsis
 --------
-- Create, delete and operate on a z/OS UNIX System Services (USS) file or a directory on the remote z/OS system.
+- Create, delete and operate on a z/OS UNIX System Services (USS) file or a directory on z/OS system.
 - The available operations include rename, change mode, change owner and change tag.